Digital image representing Informatica data quality.

-6 Key Data Quality and Data Trustability Metrics You Should Automate on Azure and Snowflake
+What Are the 6 Key Data Quality Metrics and How to Automate Them on Azure and Snowflake for Data Trustability

 Measuring the right Data Quality metrics ensures that you have the most trustable data.
 The more accurate is your data on Azure, Snowflake and other clouds, the more efficiently you can run your business.
 High-quality data reduces wasted time and effort, it also helps you make more informed decisions about your business operations.
 Next is being able to measure it automatically and without human intervention.
 DataBuck automates the process and gives you the most trusted data at the lowest cost.